ayyybe/amazon-track/README.md

 #### Notice

-There's no captcha solution like deathbycaptcha or endcaptcha implemented yet, and this project most likely won't be maintained any further than it currently is.
+There's no captcha solution like deathbycaptcha or 2captcha implemented yet for login, and this project most likely won't be maintained any further than it currently is.
+Read the stuff on the first line for information about the state of this project.

-Login will silently fail if Amazon prompts with a captcha or if the email/pword combo is incorrect.

-**_Even without being logged in_** Amazon still let's you track orders.
-The only difference is that you won't be able to see the delivery address (as of right now Amazon returns `['Amazon Customer']`), and you also won't be able to get a delivery photo, even if available.

-## Also, this library can only track single shipment orders.
-It's not currently equipped to provide tracking for multiple shipments (ie. if half the items come from a different warehouse).

 _For ease and simplicity, orders are tracked by their 17-digit Amazon order number, not the tracking number._